Teralios/QuizCreator/whatisnew.md

   * Result (view)
     * Players can view their official result
     * Players can view their last result
+  * Implement rights
+    * can view quiz
+    * can play quiz
+  * Implement options
+    * MODULE Option for QuizCreator
+    * Options to show player stats for quiz list and quiz page.

 ### Improvements
   * Quiz View